What is an abdominal aortic aneurysm?

 Your abdominal aorta is usually about 2cm wide or about the width of a garden hose.
-If you have an aneurysm it can grow to over 5.5cm.
-This is classed as a large aneurysm and will need to be checked by a surgical specialist.
+If you have an aneurysm it can grow to over 5.5cm or become 1,5 times the size of the normal aorta.
+This is classed as an abdominal aortic aneurysm and will need to be checked by a surgical specialist.

 A large aneurysm can burst and cause internal bleeding.
 This is a medical emergency and you should call 999 immediately if you or someone with you has any of these symptoms: